 Some of the tours recommended above do include reindeer sledding but it will always be optional.

-It is very likely that you will witness the mesmerizing northern lights in Tromsø during your Sami experience at a reindeer ranch!
+If the skies are clear, it is very likely that you will witness the mesmerizing northern lights in Tromso during your Sami experience at a reindeer ranch!
 I did, at least.

 Make sure you bring your camera equipment and be ready to see the skies dancing.